Guiding Our Return with Flexibility

 Before the pandemic, September was always a time of change and transition — thousands of new students anticipating their first days as Dragons, others returning or heading out on co-op, faculty and staff looking ahead to the promise of a new academic year.

 This September, it's different.
 We're not just coming back from summer; we're coming back from one of the most challenging years we've faced in our lifetimes.
 It will take time for Drexel and all organizations to figure out how best to operate in this changed world.
 The plans we implement this fall are likely to evolve throughout the academic year, as we continue to learn and adapt.
 While we have always had a Flexible Work Arrangement Policy, we have struggled with implementation in the past; we will need to better support a culture that allows for flexible work.
-The new process to evaluate and apply for a flexible work arrangement can be accessed on the Human Resources Flex Work page.
+The new process to evaluate and apply for a flexible work arrangement can be accessed on Human Resources Flex Work page.

 Paul E. Jensen